How Gen Z looks at health and wellness

 For both, however, technology is once again central to the experience of exercise, from inspiration to workout plans to entertainment.

 Going forward, marketers will need to remember that Gen Z kids are already highly proactive participants in health and wellness, so you’ll need to act as a trusted resource and engage them through product, packaging and messaging.
-Gen Z kids think a lot about being ‘balanced’, consequently in foods and beverages, remember to deliver on fresh and less processed distinctions and be transparent with ingredients and product sourcing.
+Gen Z kids think a lot about being ‘balanced’, consequently in foods and beverages, remember to deliver on fresh and less processed distinctions and be transparent with ingredients, package facts and product sourcing.

 As CEO of The Hartman Group, Demeritt drives the vision, strategy, operations and results-oriented culture for the company's associates as The Hartman Group furthers its offerings of tactical thinking, consumer and market intelligence, cultural competency and innovative intellectual capital to a global marketplace.